Jet Black: Health issues

 His appearances during the 2014 Ruby Anniversary tour were sporadic.
 When present, his playing was restricted to the encore only.
 During the tour, he was quoted as saying: "I'll carry on until I'm incapable of doing it.
-I am going to have to stop one day, but I expect the band will carry on."
-However, bassist Jean-Jacques Burnel said during the same period: "When he can [no] longer contribute – and I don't think that's long – then there will be no more Stranglers."
+I am going to have to stop one day, but I expect the band will carry on".
+The bassist, Jean-Jacques Burnel, said during the same period, "When he can [no] longer contribute – and I don't think that's long – then there will be no more Stranglers".
 He remarked that Black was "on oxygen" even after drumming on slower numbers like "Golden Brown".
 In 2014, Black said of the Stranglers: "This is the best band in the world — and we'll carry on until we can't any more.
-Though we are not thinking about that."
+Though we are not thinking about that".
 He was absent from the Stranglers' UK festival appearances and associated warm-up gigs in mid-2014.

 In January 2015, Stranglers guitarist Baz Warne told the Louder Than War website: "Jet will do what he can when he can.
 He's a massive hard worker and he's never shirked away from anything but with the best will in the world you just can't cheat old age.
 I know a lot of the old fans say it's not the same without Jet, and they're absolutely right but there comes a time when you have to ask yourself a simple question; do you want to see The Stranglers without Jet or just accept that you'll never see them again?"
 Black's final appearance on stage with the Stranglers was at the Cambridge Corn Exchange on 20 March 2015.